THE RED WAGON

 But I already knew.

-I could earn it in time.
+I could earn the rest in time.

 So I accepted it.